Elevated

 Relative signal power of the F1 modeSignal power driven by global thunderstorm output.
 Follows a diurnal cycle as Africa, South America, and Asia rotate through peak lightning activity.

-Healthy range: 4 – 8Measures cavity energy retention per oscillation.
+Nominal: 4 or above · higher = cleanerMeasures cavity energy retention per oscillation.
 Drops during solar flares due to increased ionospheric absorption.
 Higher values signal clean resonance.

 Today's Insight